-All of our private maternity packages are consultant-led, which means your antenatal care, delivery and postnatal care are all managed by your consultant.
-You will be able to choose which consultant leads your care, and your choice may be based on personal recommendation, their area of expertise (for example, an expert in multiple births) or you may be looking for a specific UCLH consultant.
-As an NHS patient you would not usually have direct access to a consultant.
-Our private midwives are also assigned a smaller number of patients to care for on the private ward, so they will be able to spend more time with you.
+All of our private maternity packages are consultant-led, which means your antenatal care, delivery, and postnatal care are all managed by your consultant.
+You will be able to choose which consultant leads your care.
+Your choice may be based on personal recommendation, their area of expertise (for example, an expert in multiple births), or, alternatively, you may be looking for a specific UCLH consultant that you have heard about.
+You can find a list of the consultants that work privately with us on our private maternity consultants page.

 If you choose a private birth at UCLH you will be accommodated in a high-quality private en suite bedroom in The Fitzrovia Suite, and your chosen birth partner is also allowed to stay with you throughout your visit.
-If you have your baby on the NHS, you are likely to stay in a shared postnatal ward with other patients and their babies.

 Please see our latest price list for details.

-During your visit you will have the chance to see one of our postnatal rooms and the delivery suite (if available).
-You will also get a chance meet some of the team and to ask any questions you might have.
-Please allow 30 – 45 minutes for your tour.
+Yes, we offer tours of The Fitzrovia Private Maternity Suite.
+During your visit you will usually have the chance to see one of our postnatal rooms and a delivery suite.
+You will also get a chance to meet some of the team and to ask any questions you might have.

 UCLH is one of the leading centres for maternity care in the UK and can support patients with the most high-risk pregnancies and births.